Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

-\item The fully dynamic algorithm maintains a partition of vertices among $\lfloor \log n\rfloor +2$ levels.
-The levels are numbered from $-1$ to $\textsc{l}_0 = \lfloor \log n \rfloor$.
-We will see that the algorithm moves a vertex to level $i$ if the vertex is the owner of atleast $2^i$ edges at that moment.
+\item The fully dynamic algorithm maintains a partition of vertices among $\lfloor \log_4 n\rfloor +2$ levels.
+The levels are numbered from $-1$ to $\textsc{l}_0 = \lfloor \log_4 n \rfloor$.
+During the algorithm, when a vertex moves to level $i$, it owns at least $4^i$ edges.
 So a vantage point is needed for a vertex that does not own any edge.
-As a result, we introduce a level -1 that contains all the vertices that do not own any edge. \item We use the notion of ownership of edges which is slightly different from the one used in 2-$\LL$ algorithm.
+As a result, we introduce a level -1 that contains all the vertices that do not own any edge.

+\item We use the notion of ownership of edges which is slightly different from the one used in the 2-$\LL$ algorithm.
 In the 2-$\LL$ algorithm, at level 0, both the endpoints of the edge are the owner of the edge.
 Here, at every level, each edge is owned by exactly one of its endpoints.
-In particular, the endpoint at the higher level always owns the edge.
+If the endpoints of the edge are at different levels, the edge is owned by the endpoint that lies at the higher level.
 If the two endpoints are at the same level, then the tie is broken appropriately by the algorithm. \end{enumerate}

 Like the 2-$\LL$ algorithm, each vertex $u$ will maintain a dynamic hash table storing the edges $\OO_u$ owned by it.
 In addition, the generalized fully dynamic algorithm will maintain the following data structure for each vertex $u$.
-For each $i\ge\LL(u)$, let ${\cal E}_u^i$ be the set of all those edges incident on $u$ from vertices at level $i$ and are not owned by $u$.
-For each vertex $u$ and level $i\ge \LL(u)$, the set $\EE_u^i$ will be maintained in a dynamic hash table.
-However the onus of maintaining $\EE_u^i$ will not be on $u$.
+For each $i\ge\LL(u)$, let ${\cal E}_u^i$ be the set of all those edges incident on $u$ from vertices at level $i$ that are not owned by $u$.
+The set $\EE_u^i$ will be maintained in a dynamic hash table.
+However, the onus of maintaining $\EE_u^i$ will not be on $u$.
 For any edge $(u,v)\in \EE_u^i$, $v$ will be responsible for the maintenance of $(u,v)$ in $\EE_u^i$ since $(u,v)\in \OO_v$.
+For example, suppose vertex $v$ moves to level $j$.
+If $j>\LL(u)$, then $v$ will remove $(u,v)$ from $\EE_u^i$ and insert it to $\EE_u^j$.
+Otherwise ( ($j\le \LL(u)$), $v$ will remove $(u,v)$ from $\EE_u^i$ and insert it to $\OO_u$.